SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-08.png)

-**Switching between projects** is an easy task, isn't it?
+**Switching between projects** is an easy problem, isn't it?
 Choose the file with the source code of the program, double click on it and when it starts, the program from the current file runs.

 Let's test with floating-point numbers, for example, with **2.5**: